 What is Marketing Automation

 Marketing automation is the use of technology to automate elements of your sales and marketing processes.
-Implementing marketing automation tactics allow for automatic lead nurturing and followup.
+While you are always looking to get more leads, implementing marketing automation allows for lead nurturing and followup at scale.
 There are many aspects and angles of marketing automation, but let’s talk about email marketing.

 Marketing Automation through Workflows